 It All Begins on the Surface, Being a Sedimentologist in the Anthropocene is a set of discussions transcribed and edited toward an article for the Anthropocene Curriculum materials emerging from the Mississippi.
-An Anthropocene River, and as part of the Temporary continent. project.
+An Anthropocene River, and as part of the extended Temporary continent. project.